SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

    :depth: 2

-This document describes SimPy version |release|.
+This document describes SimPy Classic version |release|.
 Changes from the previous version are listed in `Appendix A0`_.